luelhagos/luelhagos/README.md

 ## 👨🏻💻 About Me
 - 🔭 I’m currently working on Natural language procesing.
-- 🎓 &nbsp;I have completed a Master's Degree in Mathematical Sciences, majoring in Data Science at the [African Institute for Mathematical Sciences](https://aims.ac.rw/).
+- 🎓 &nbsp;I have completed a Master's degree in Mathematical Sciences, majoring in Data Science, at the [African Institute for Mathematical Sciences](https://aims.ac.rw/).
-- 🎓 &nbsp;I have studied Bachelor's Degree in Computer Science and Engineering at Mekelle Institute of Technology.
+- 🎓 &nbsp;I have completed a Bachelor's degree in Computer Science and Engineering at [Mekelle Institute of Technology](https://en.wikipedia.org/wiki/Mekelle_Institute_of_Technology).
 - 🤔 &nbsp; Exploring new technologies.
 <!--
 **luelhagos/luelhagos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.